crane-9/cs290/assignment_1/README.md

 - Admin page (`/admin`)
     * *As noted and implied by assignment scope, this page will not be functional.
 Additionally, it may not be terribly thorough.
     - Maybe I could do an admin login page (`/admin-login`)?
+    - **Edit**: Unfortunately, I'm not going to be making this page.
+I think that I have plenty already.
+This would be a great next addition if I return to this project.

 - Sitemap (`/sitemap`)
     * *This will be both a prototype of what the sitemap would look like within the hypothetical implementation of this site skeleton, and for the sake of easy navigation/access while developing/debugging/grading.